Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Applications

 \subsection{Castilla-La Mancha forest fires}

-We illustrate the proposed procedure on a real dataset consisting of locations $(x_i)$ and size measurements ($m_i$) of 689 forest fires occurring in Castilla-La Mancha region (Spain) in 2007.
+We illustrate the proposed procedure on a real dataset consisting of locations $(x_i)$ and size measurements ($m_i$) of 689 forest fires that occurred in the Castilla-La Mancha region (Spain) in 2007.
 The size of the region is approximately 400 by 400 kilometers.
 The mark associated with a forest fire is the total area burned by the fire (in hectares).
-It is a part of a larger dataset available in the \texttt{spatstat} package \citep{baddeley2015spatialR}.
+It is part of a larger dataset available in the \texttt{spatstat} package \citep{baddeley2015spatialR}.

 The dataset is plotted in Figure~\ref{fig:clm_intro} (left) together with terrain elevation in the given region (right).
-A short preliminary inspection of the relationship between the elevation (covariate) and the total area burned in individual fires (marks) suggests that fires occurring in higher elevation tend to burn smaller area.
+A short preliminary inspection of the relationship between the elevation (covariate) and the total area burned in individual fires (marks) suggests that fires occurring at higher elevation tend to burn smaller areas.
 This is illustrated by the empirical Kendall's correlation coefficient between the mark values and the covariate values sampled at the data points being -0.144.
-This effect seems to be justified by the structure of vegetation changing with the altitude.
+This effect appears to be justified by the structure of vegetation changing with altitude.
 Below we perform formal tests of the hypothesis of independence between marks and the covariate, but we first look into possible preferential sampling and dependent marking to investigate the complete dependence structure in the dataset.

-When performing different tests discussed in this paper, we follow the choices made in the simulation study in Section~\ref{sec:simulations}, i.e. the random shift tests are based on 999 shifts, with radius 150 meters for this dataset. \cite{Guan2006} test is used with an upper bound of 40 meters.
+When performing different tests discussed in this paper, we follow the choices made in the simulation study in Section~\ref{sec:simulations}, i.e. the random shift tests are based on 999 shifts, with radius 150 kilometers for this dataset.
+The \cite{Guan2006} test is used with an upper bound of 40 meters.
 Note that due to the irregular shape of the observation window, random shift tests with torus correction are not applicable here.
-We do not perform here \cite{SchlatherEtal2004} test -- it is difficult to specify an appropriate model for the covariance structure for the real dataset, and this is not the focus of our approach.
+We do not perform here the \cite{SchlatherEtal2004} test -- it is difficult to specify an appropriate model for the covariance structure for the real dataset, and this is not the focus of our approach.